ludexab/ludexab/README.md

-- 👋 Hi, I’m @ludexab
+- 👋 Hi, I’m Abalaka Emmanuel Ileanwa
-- 👀 I’m a Data scientist and Software engineer
+- 👀 I’m a Data scientist and machine learning developer
-- 🤖 Skilled in Computer vision
+- 🤖 Skilled in machine learning models and Computer vision
 - 🌱 I’m a continuous learner who wants to improve daily
 - 💞️ I’m looking to collaborate on any work you have to achieve
 - 📫 How to reach me ...
-Email capuitcw@gmail.com or ludexab@yahoo.com
+Email ileanwaabalaka@gmail.com
 Twitter @robo_hatcher
 Instagram @robo_atcher